monurajputrko/PharmEasy/README.md

 Contributions are welcome!
 If you'd like to contribute to the Pharmeasy Clone project, please follow these steps:

 1. Fork the repository.
-2. Create a new branch for your feature or bug fix: `git checkout -b my-new-feature`
+2. Create a new branch for your feature or bug fix: `git checkout -b my-new-feature
 3. Make your changes and commit them: `git commit -am 'Add some feature'`
-4. Push to the branch: `git push origin my-new-feature`
+4. Push to the branch: `git push origin my-new-feature
 5. Submit a pull request detailing your changes.

 ## License

 The Pharmeasy Clone project is open-source and available under the [MIT License](https://opensource.org/licenses/MIT).
-Feel free to modify and use the code as per the license terms.
+Please feel free to modify and use the code according to the license terms.

 ## Acknowledgements

 This project was inspired by the original Pharmeasy platform and serves as a learning exercise in web development.
-Special thanks to the developers and contributors of the
+Special thanks to the developers and contributors of the libraries and frameworks used in this project.

+## Contributers

+1. Monu Singh - Landing Page, Signin/Login Page, Navbar, Footer, Product Description, Payment Pages
+2. Ashutosh - Product Pages and its Functionality
+3. Umamahesh - Cart Page and Cart Page Functionality